Florida Orange and Tangerine Varieties Most are Available for Order from The Orange Shop

 Approximate Season (may vary): January - April.

-Taste Characteristics: Good, sweet, distinctive, fairly rich
+Taste Characteristics: Good, sweet, distinctive, fairly

-flavor.
+rich flavor.

 Peel Characteristics: Smooth in texture,

 yellowish-orange.
-Rind is thin, smooth in texture, leathery,
+Rind is thin, smooth in texture,

-easy to peel.
+leathery, easy to peel.

-Internal Characteristics: Deep orange, tender interior;
+Internal Characteristics: Deep orange, tender

-some seeds.
+interior; some seeds.

 Suggested Uses: Peel for lunchbox snacks, or use in

-salads, as a garnish or as an ingredient in a main or side
+salads, as a garnish or as an ingredient in a main or

 Peel Characteristics: Orange to yellowish color;

-somethims with greenish aspects.
+sometimes with greenish aspects.
 Rind is smooth but

 sometimes pebbled texture, thin, leathery.

-Internal Characteristics: Medium to bright orange color;
+Internal Characteristics: Medium to bright orange

-Rivers, a nurseryman at Sawbridgeworth, England, it was
+Thomas Rivers, a nurseryman at Sawbridgeworth,

-first named Excelsior.
-He sent it to Long Island, USA in
+England, it was first named Excelsior.
+He sent it to

-1870, where it was in turn sent to Florida and California.
+Long Island, USA in 1870, where it was in turn sent to

 Suggested Uses: The premiere orange for juicing.
-Also

 Pineapple Oranges